THE CHOSEN FEW: E-readers

 Earlier this year, the head of a global book chain stated interest in e-readers was waning.
 This came soon after Amazon announced 30 million of the class-leading Kindle devices had been sold since the first hitting the market in 2007.
 Whatever the truth, e-Readers appear here to stay.
-So with holiday season upon us, here are five of the best devices for avowed bookworms… especially those with travel plans this summer.
+So with the holiday season upon us, here are five of the best devices for avowed bookworms… especially those with travel plans this summer.

 1. Kindle Paperwhite

-The Paperwhite has just had a bump in screen quality at no extra-cost, which made it an even more enticing proposition for consumers.
-The 300ppi screen now gives even more clarity for those overworked eyes.
-Housed in a plastic, easy-to-grip shell, the responsive 6in touch screen is a joy for turning pages late into the night.
-The text is pin-sharp and the white background doesn’t grate after hours of reading.
-You can even customise fonts to separate your Helvetica’s from your Arials, or try Kindle’s new e-reader friendly ‘Bookerly’ font.
-Battery-wise, Amazon promises six weeks reading half-an-hour a day.
-Still the one to beat.
+The Paperwhite has just had a bump in screen quality at no extra cost, which made it an even more enticing proposition for consumers.
+The 300ppi screen now gives even more clarity to those overworked eyes.
+Housed in a plastic, easy-to-grip shell, the responsive 6-in-touch screen is a joy for turning pages late into the night.

 Price: From AED490 (via Souq.com)